metwork-framework/mfdata/doc/mfdata_additional_tutorials.md

 ```

-Then, install (as dev build) the plugin by entering the command `make develop` from the `convert_png` plugin directory:
+Then, install (as dev build) the plugin by entering the command `make develop` from the `convert_png` plugin directory.

 Check the plugin is installed, by running `plugins.list`.